shivamchhapola/Roundtable-Chat/README.md

 6. Open your browser and visit http://localhost: (whatever port, see your terminal) to see the Roundtable Chat application.

-## Technologies Used
+## 🛠️ Technologies Used

-- React.js
+- Vite + React.js ⚛️
-- MongoDB
+- MongoDB 🗃️
-- Express.js
+- Express.js 🖥️
-- Node.js
+- Node.js 🌐
-- Vite
-- Tailwind CSS
+- Tailwind CSS 🎨
-- Daisy UI
+- Daisy UI 🎨

-## Contributing
+## 💡 Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request.

-## License
+## 📝 License

 This project is licensed under the [MIT License](LICENSE).

+## ⬛ Screenshots

+(will be adding them later)